 Several people on social media reacted to the news with speculation that Coderre might also be trying to win over restaurant and bar owners who presumably stand to benefit from a ban that would limit where Montrealers can legally consume alcohol outside at night and perhaps help usher them to their establishments.

-Martin Vézina, spokesperson for Association Restauration Québec (ARQ), says via an email to Eater that though the Quebec restaurant lobby does “not have a stake in allowing or not drinking in park after 8 p.m.,” the ban could benefit restaurants and bars next summer.
+Martin Vézina, a spokesperson for Association Restauration Québec (ARQ), says via an email to Eater that though the Quebec restaurant lobby does “not have a stake in allowing or not drinking in park after 8 p.m.,” the ban could benefit restaurants and bars next summer.
 “People who will want to have a drink will have to go to restaurants and bars’ patio, so it cannot be a bad thing for our members.”
-He notes, however, that the ability to drink in parks has been a blessing for businesses who’ve been selling takeout, while unable to host diners on-site due to coronavirus restrictions.
+He notes, however, that the ability to drink in parks has been a blessing for businesses that have been selling takeout while unable to host diners on-site due to coronavirus restrictions.

 Asked what a ban on alcohol in parks could mean for his industry, Paul Desbaillets, co-owner of Montreal pubs like Burgundy Lion, Wolf & Workman, and Bishop & Bagg, says he isn’t convinced it would change much.
 “The truth of the matter is if someone is frequenting a bar or a restaurant, they are coming for the experience, the ambience, the music, the food, the cocktail and everything that comes with it.
 The person that wants to drink in a park at night most likely wants to do a picnic or their own thing in a park.
 They most likely don’t want to come to a restaurant or bar anyways.”

-Meanwhile, in a Tweet that jointly refers to Coderre’s proposed ban and to a widely disparaged National Post op-ed published yesterday that calls parks “a waste of space,” Quartier Latin bar and music venue Turbo Haüs, says, “...it’s clear that they just don’t want poor people to have even the slightest bit of joy in their lives.”
+Meanwhile, in a Tweet that jointly refers to Coderre’s proposed ban and to a widely disparaged National Post op-ed published yesterday that calls parks “a waste of space,” Quartier Latin bar and music venue Turbo Haüs says, “...it’s clear that they just don’t want poor people to have even the slightest bit of joy in their lives.”

 In her own rebuttal, incumbent mayor Valérie Plante said Coderre was out of step with Montrealers, noting that 60 percent of them don’t have a backyard.
-Activist, former Alouette, and other mayoral candidate Balarama Holness called the policy “short-sighted” and “discriminatory,” saying that it would “disproportionately affect young people, marginalized folks and low-income or unhoused populations in Montreal.”
+Activist, former Alouette, and another mayoral candidate Balarama Holness called the policy “short-sighted” and “discriminatory,” saying that it would “disproportionately affect young people, marginalized folks and low-income or unhoused populations in Montreal.”

 At the moment, Montrealers are technically already not allowed to drink in parks without an accompanying meal — a bylaw that Plante said has been in place for 30 years.

-On June 4, just two days after his initial declaration, Coderre back-pedalled on the policy, telling reporters that the existing bylaw would suffice, but that it needed to be more strictly enforced.
+On June 4, just two days after his initial declaration, Coderre back-pedalled on the policy, telling reporters that the existing bylaw would suffice but that it needed to be more strictly enforced.